 Once you establish duty and breach, you must show that the breach is causally connected to the accident.
 Causation means that a defendant’s act or omission was a proximate factor responsible for your injury.
 You must also have quantifiable damages arising from the accident.
 These can include economic costs, such as medical bills, lost wages, or property damage, and also non-economic harm, such as pain and suffering.

 If more than one party caused your injury, you can recover damages from each of them for his or her pro rata share of responsibility.
 In Florida, a defendant is only liable for his or her percentage of fault.
 For instance, if the negligence of two people equally contributed to your injuries, you can recover 50 percent of your damages from each person, but not 100 percent of your damages from a single person.

-The tenacious car accident lawyers at Frankl & Kominsky offer knowledgeable legal guidance to individuals harmed by careless drivers in and around Boynton Beach.
+The tenacious car accident lawyers at Frankl & Kominsky offer knowledgeable legal guidance to individuals harmed by careless drivers in and around West Palm Beach.
 We have helped our clients recover damages for a broad range of injuries.
 Our lawyers will review the facts of your case to assess which parties may be liable for the crash.
 If we proceed as your attorneys, we will not settle for anything less than the compensation you deserve.
 Call us at (855) 800-8000 for a free consultation or complete our online form.
-We serve clients in Boca Raton, West Palm Beach, Deerfield Beach, and other South Florida locations.
+We serve clients in Boca Raton, Lake Worth, and other Palm Beach County locations.
 Our team speaks Spanish and Creole.